Tips on Reporting Bugs

 Include a test case

-The most important piece of information in a bug report is how to reproduce the problem.
-In most cases, the only way we can figure out what's causing a bug is to see it in action, and unfortunately our travel budget doesn't allow us to come to your house and watch over your shoulder while you demonstrate the bug.
-So, we have to be able to make the bug happen on our own machines - we have to "reproduce" the bug here.
+The most important thing we need to know is how to reproduce the problem.
+In most cases, the only way we can figure out what's causing a bug is to see it in action.
+We have to be able to make the bug happen on our own machines, which is called "reproducing" the bug.

 The best way to help us reproduce a bug is to include a test case.
 A test case is the exact and complete set of steps that triggers the bug.
-Tell us all the gory details - the full command lines you're typing, the exact source code involved, etc. Tell us step by step what we have to do - sometimes a bug will only show up if everything is done exactly a certain way, so try to include as much detail as you can in your instructions.
-Pretend you're explaining the procedure to someone who's never used TADS.
+We need to know exactly what you're doing: the full command lines you're typing, the full source code involved, etc. Tell us step by step what to do.
+Sometimes a bug will only show up if everything is done exactly a certain way, so try to include as much detail as you can in your instructions.
+Pretend you're explaining the procedure to your computer-phobic great aunt.

 If the bug is related to a game you're writing, please include the source code involved.
-(But see the note below about "minimal" test cases.)
+(See the note below about "minimal" test cases.)

 In some cases, you might encounter a bug that you can't even reproduce yourself, let alone explain to someone else.
 In these cases, be as specific as you can about the conditions leading up to it.
 Include a screen-shot if that would help explain anything.